cran-task-views/Hydrology/Hydrology.md

     Assessment and Development -
     [website](http://hydromad.catchment.org).
 GitHub only package.

--   `r pkg("hydroPSO")`: Particle Swarm Optimisation (PSO) algorithm for the calibration of environmental and other real-world models that need to be executed from the system console. hydroPSO is model-independent, allowing the user to easily interface any computer simulation model with the PSO calibration engine.

 -   `r pkg("HBV.IANIGLA")`: This package contains the HBV hydrological model but in modules, allowing the user to build his/her own HBV model.
 HBV.IANIGLA incorporates routines for clean